population-research/uganda-covid/paper/uganda_covid_wber_revisions.md

-Combined, these four urban centers are home to one-third of the entire urban population of Uganda, with almost 2.5 million people.[^small_urban] The region has a higher concentration of service and industrial employment opportunities than the other regions and the lowest poverty rates [@Ssewanyana2012].
+Combined, these four urban centers are home to one-third of the entire urban population of Uganda, with almost 2.5 million people.[^small_urban] The region has a higher concentration of service and industrial employment than the other regions and the lowest poverty rates [@Ssewanyana2012].

 [^small_urban]:
 For comparison, the fifth-largest urban center, the Western region's Mbarara,